-Access to Zone File data for the TLD may be available to users subject to verification of the users' credentials and agreement by the user that the data will only be used for lawful purposes and in accordance with this policy.
+Access to zone file data for the TLD may be available to users subject to verification of the users' credentials and agreement by the user that the data will only be used for lawful purposes.

-In order to grant access to the Zone File for the TLD, we will request, through the Centralized Zone Data Service, each user to provide the reason for which it seeks access and information sufficient to correctly identify and locate the user.
+In order to grant access to the zone file for the TLD, we will request, through the Centralized Zone Data Service, each user to provide the reason for which it seeks access and information sufficient to correctly identify and locate the user.

-A user will be required to enter into an agreement that will govern the access to our Zone File data and its use.
-The agreement will be standardised, facilitated and administered by the Centralized Zone Data Access Provider.
+A user will be required to enter into an agreement that will govern the access to our zone file data and its use.
+The agreement will be standardized, facilitated and administered by the Centralized Zone Data Access Provider.